Skip to main content

 ccsxcodex (short alias)Any profile on Codex CLI

-ccsxpcodex (power shortcut)Forces ccs codex --target codex — ignores user --target overrides
+ccsxpcodex (power shortcut)Forces ccs codex --target codex, ignores user --target overrides, and uses native ~/.codex history by default

 Custom via CCS_TARGET_ALIASEScodex